griffithlab/civic-docs/docs/evidence.rst

 from trustable medical literature about a variant or genomic 'event' that has implications in cancer predisposition, diagnosis (aka molecular classification), prognosis, or predictive response to therapy.
-For example, “Patients with BRAF V600 mutations respond well to the drug dabrafenib”.
+For example, "Patients with BRAF V600 mutations respond well to the drug dabrafenib".
 A variant may be a single nucleotide substitution, a small insertion or deletion, an RNA gene fusion, a chromosomal rearrangement, an RNA expression pattern (e.g. over-expression), etc. Each clinical evidence statement